zincware/znfields/README.md

 # znfields

-Provide a `getter` for `dataclasses.fields` to allow e.g. for lazy evaluation.
+Provide a `getter` and `setter` for `dataclasses.fields` to allow e.g. for lazy evaluation or field content validation.

 ```bash
 pip install znfields